AplaProject/apla-docs-en/introduction/what-is-Apla.rst

 Parameters of the Platform Ecosystem
 --------------------------
-All parameters of the Apla blockchain platform are stored in the parameters table of the platform configuration ecosystem.
+All parameters of the Genesis blockchain platform are stored in the parameters table of the platform configuration ecosystem.
 These are the following parameters:

 -	Time period for creation of a block by a Validating Node,
 -	Source codes of pages, contracts, tables, and menus of new ecosystems,